immutable/ts-immutable-sdk/README.md

 #### Writing documentation

+This repository uses [TypeDoc](https://typedoc.org/) to convert TSDoc comments into the SDK reference docs you see [here](https://docs.immutable.com/docs/zkEVM/sdks/typescript)

 A good rule of thumb is to ensure anything that is exported has TSDoc comments created for it.
 The best way to get a feel for how TSDoc works is to play with it [here](https://microsoft.github.io/tsdoc/)

-This repository uses [TypeDoc](https://typedoc.org/) to convert TSDoc comments into the SDK reference docs you see [here](https://docs.immutable.com/docs/zkEVM/sdks/typescript)
+At a minimum, aim to have `@param`, `@returns` and `@description` for functions.
+If the function is quite complex, provide an `@example` too, like [this](https://github.com/immutable/ts-immutable-sdk/blob/2336b6f050627fe9ba3eabf0d0efdb296c04fc9d/packages/internal/bridge/sdk/src/tokenBridge.ts#L77-L105)

 #### Generate SDK Reference Documentation